-JEP Frequently Asked Questions
+JEP Frequently Asked Questions for Prospective Participants

 - an open, shared workspace, with individual desks for those farther along in the program;